-

 Next Board Meeting,

 The NWCAA Board of Directors meets the second Thursday of the month (except in January and July) at 1:30 p.m. at NWCAA's office, 1600 S. 2nd St., Mount Vernon.
 Beginning in May 2022, meetings are being held both in-person and online.
 Meetings are open to the public.
-If you require special accommodations or log-in information to attend a meeting during the COVID-19 pandemic, please call us at 360-428-1617.
+If you require special accommodations or log-in information to attend a meeting, please call us at 360-428-1617.